cgradwohl/apigat-fargate-cdk/README.md

 ## Project Overview

 - `bin/app.ts` - defines the application, which has only 1 stack.
-- `lib/main.ts` describes the applications "main stack" which includes an ApiGateway and HTTP Endpoint, VPC, ECS Cluster, Fargate Integration
+- `lib/main.ts` describes the applications "main stack" which includes an ApiGateway and HTTP Endpoint, VPC, Application Load Balancer, ECS Cluster, Fargate Integration
 - `api/` folder contains an Express.js application (`api/src/index.ts`), its dependencies (`api/package.json`) and its Docker Container Image definition (`api/Dockerfile`). `docker build` and `docker compose` will be executed by the ECS Service as an ECS Task.
 (NOTE: this image is built at deploy time on the host machine i.e. your laptop)
 - `cdk.json` file tells the CDK Toolkit how to build and execute your app.